servicemeshbook/byok/README.md

 sudo su -
 ```

 Note: You can copy and paste command from here to the VM.
-If using Windows, you can use middle mouse button to paste the commands from the clipboard.
+You can use middle mouse button to paste the commands from the clipboard or press `Shift-Ctrl-V` to paste the contents from the clipboard to the command line shell.

 ## Prerequisites